US targets Iran missile, drone programs as UN measures lapse

 By Simon Lewis and Arshad Mohammed

-The expiration of the U.N. sanctions falls under a "sunset" clause of the defunct 2015 Iran nuclear deal, which gave Tehran relief from American, European Union and U.N. sanctions in exchange for limiting its nuclear program.
-Former U.S. President Donald Trump abandoned that deal in 2018 and restored U.S. on Iran sanctions.

-While efforts by U.S. President Joe Biden's administration to revive the deal's restrictions on Iran's nuclear program have failed, the U.N. sanctions are still expiring as called for under the deal.

-The U.S. Treasury Department said it imposed sanctions on 11 individuals, eight entities and one vessel based in Iran, Hong Kong, China and Venezuela that enable Iran's "destabilizing ballistic missile and unmanned aerial vehicle (UAV) programs."
+In its most tangible action, the U.S. Treasury said it imposed sanctions on 11 individuals, eight entities and one vessel based in Iran, Hong Kong, China and Venezuela that enable Iran's "destabilizing" ballistic missile and drone programs.

-The United States also issued an advisory to businesses designed to prevent dual-use technologies getting to Iranian actors.

-"These sanctions will exert pressure on Iran's missile and UAV program in addition to constraining Iran's conventional arms transfers and ongoing military relationships with countries like Venezuela and Russia, including Iran's provision of UAVs that Moscow is using against civilian targets in Ukraine," a senior State Department official told reporters, speaking on condition of anonymity.
+The U.S. government also issued an "Iran ballistic missile procurement advisory" to industry laying out what it said were the deceptive practices that Iran uses to obtain parts for its ballistic missile program from around the world.

-The State Department also planned to publish a statement from more than 45 countries that committed to countering Iranian missile-related activities via the so-called Proliferation Security Initiative, a program begun during George W. Bush's presidency designed to prevent shipments of weapons of mass destruction.
+In a joint statement, more than 45 states, including the U.S. and close allies in Europe and Asia, committed to uphold the 2003 Proliferation Security Initiative designed to stop shipments related to weapons of mass destruction.

-A second U.S. official said that despite U.N. sanctions expiring, "the kind of statements that are coming out of most capitals around the world make clear that Iran and Russia will remain pariahs when it comes to this situation."

-The Biden administration has faced criticism from U.S. Republicans for a prisoner swap with Tehran just weeks before the Iran-aligned Palestinian militant group Hamas launched deadly attacks on Israel, sparking a major conflict that threatens to engulf the Middle East.
+The steps aim to blunt the impact of the expiration of U.N. sanctions under a "sunset" clause of the defunct 2015 Iran nuclear deal, which gave Tehran relief from American, European Union and U.N. sanctions in exchange for limiting its nuclear program.

+Former U.S. President Donald Trump abandoned that deal in 2018 and restored U.S. sanctions on Iran, prompting Tehran to gradually violate the pact's nuclear restrictions.
+U.S. President Biden's efforts to restore the pact have failed.

 Russia says it need no longer obey UN restriction on missile technology for Iran

-(Reporting by Simon Lewis in Washington and Arshad Mohammed in Saint Paul, Minnesota; Editing by Will Dunham)
+(Reporting by Simon Lewis in Washington and Arshad Mohammed in Saint Paul, Minnesota; Editing by Will Dunham and Diane Craft)

 ((simon.lewis@thomsonreuters.com; +1 (202) 680-0055;))